darluc/talka/docs/technical-architecture.md

 - PIN pairing authenticates first contact.
 - Keychain stores trusted device identity.
 - Embedded ASR runtime listens only on localhost or Unix socket.
+- Paste broker uses a per-process Unix domain socket and accepts only `preflight` and `paste`.
 - The packaged macOS app must not require Docker in the default path.
 - Ollama is called only at the configured local URL by default.
 - No cloud endpoint should be introduced without explicit configuration.